 Authentic Turkish blends are different in different regions of the world; for instance, most middle eastern Turkish is spiced with cardamom and rose water; in Greece, chicory; in Libya, coriander is added.
 So, in fact, you can prepare Turkish at home with any available coffee bean; all you need is a cezve or ibrik.
 You can find those at Middle Eastern groceries in major cities, or on the Net.

-For an excellent step-by-step guide to making Turkish coffee, be sure to read Turkish Coffee Tutorial.
+For an excellent step-by-step guide to making Turkish coffee, be sure to read Preparing a Traditional Turkish Coffee.